pythaiml/funAGI/README.md

     Processes BDI components for decision making.

-    funAGI.py is the UI. fundatmentalAGI funAGI has been published to showcase the easyAGI Socratic Reasoning and logic integrated into the more complex and easier to use easyAGI
+    funAGI.py is the UI. fundatmentalAGI funAGI has been published to showcase, audit and debug the easyAGI SocraticReasoning.py and logic.py

 install